+Because of Hellenism’s great universality there is equally great diversity.
+There is no one “Hellenistic” faith, and that’s okay.
+Instead, there is a grouping of shared cultural faiths.
 Individual practice varies widely.
 Some Hellenes may not focus their worship each day upon every member of the pantheon, while others will give direct urgent prayer requests to all of them.
 Some may feel closer or more distant to some Gods, or may adhere to Mysteries that focus on a particular deity and their retinue.
-However, Hellenes show respect to all the deities by being polite and gracious to all of the divinities equally, for they are like kind masters, teachers, fathers or guardians who put us on the right path.
+Familiar among all forms of Hellenism, however, is the importance of ritual practice, as ritual animates belief, and the respect to all the deities by being polite and gracious to all of the divinities equally, for they are like kind masters, teachers, fathers or guardians who put us on the right path.

-In modern day, however, Hellenism sees a strong revival.
-Hellenic Revivalism, Contemporary Hellenism, Hellenic Polytheism, or simply Hellenism refers to various religious movements that revive ancient Graeco-Roman religious practices publically, which begun emergence during the 1990s.
-It makes use of reconstructionist methodology through academia to reconstruct classical Hellenism to form a living tradition and uphold proper practice appropriate to the modern day.
+Hellenism sees a large revival movement, and Hellenic Polytheism, Hellenic Revivalism, or simply Hellenism, refers to various religious movements that revive classical Graeco-Roman religious practice which begun public emergence in Mediterranean countries such as Greece and Italy during the 1990s.
+The religion makes use of reconstructionist methodology to reconstruct classical Hellenism to form a living tradition and uphold proper practice appropriate to the modern day.

 Flavius Claudius Iulianus Augustus, and Wilmer Cave.
 Wright.
 The works of emperor Julian.
 London: Heinemann etc., 1962.